Tolisz/QR/README.md

 # QR algorithm

-QR algoritm for eigenvalues of a Hessenberg matrix.
+QR algoritm for eigenvalues of a complex Hessenberg matrix.

 # Main Function